 |Soooo simple.
 Soooo satisfying.|

-Horses are like people.
+Horses are very much like people.

 They have personalities.

-Like to play.
+They like to play.

 Hate to work.

 They even have quirks.